oauth-wg/oauth-v2-1/draft-ietf-oauth-v2-1.md

     the refresh token, and if valid, issues a new access token (and, optionally, a new refresh token).

+### Client Credentials

+The client credentials or other forms of client authentication (e.g. a `client_secret` or a private key used to sign a JWT) can be used as an authorization grant when the authorization scope is limited to the protected resources under the control of the client, or to protected resources previously arranged with the authorization server.
+Client credentials are used as an authorization grant typically when the client is acting on its own behalf (the client is also the resource owner) or is requesting access to protected resources based on an authorization previously arranged with the authorization server.

+## Access Token

+Access tokens are credentials used to access protected resources.
+An access token is a string representing an authorization issued to the client.
+The string is considered opaque to the client, even if it has a structure.
+Depending on the authorization server, the access token string may be parseable by the resource server, such as when using the JSON Web Token Profile for Access Tokens ({{I-D.ietf-oauth-access-token-jwt}}).

+Access tokens represent specific scopes and durations of access, granted by the resource owner, and enforced by the resource server and authorization server.

+The token may be used by the RS to retrieve the authorization information, or the token may self-contain the authorization information in a verifiable manner (i.e., a token string consisting of a signed data payload).
+One example of a token retrieval mechanism is Token Introspection {{RFC7662}}, in which the RS calls an endpoint on the AS to validate the token presented by the client.
+One example of a structured token format is {{I-D.ietf-oauth-access-token-jwt}}, a method of encoding access token data as a JSON Web Token {{RFC7519}}.

+Additional authentication credentials, which are beyond the scope of this specification, may be required in order for the client to use an access token.
+This is typically referred to as a sender-constrained access token, such as Mutual TLS Access Tokens {{RFC8705}}.

+The access token provides an abstraction layer, replacing different authorization constructs (e.g., username and password) with a single token understood by the resource server.
+This abstraction enables issuing access tokens more restrictive than the authorization grant used to obtain them, as well as removing the resource server's need to understand a wide range of authentication methods.

+Access tokens can have different formats, structures, and methods of utilization (e.g., cryptographic properties) based on the resource server security requirements.
+Access token attributes and the methods used to access protected resources may be extended beyond what is described in this specification.

+Access tokens (as well as any confidential access token attributes) MUST be kept confidential in transit and storage, and only shared among the authorization server, the resource servers the access token is valid for, and the client to whom the access token is issued.
+Access token credentials MUST only be transmitted using TLS as described in {{tls-version}} with server authentication as defined by
+{{RFC2818}}.

+The authorization server MUST ensure that access tokens cannot be generated, modified, or guessed to produce valid access tokens by unauthorized parties.

 ## TLS Version {#tls-version}